libdns/regfish/README.md

 The provider expects the following configuration:

-- APIKey - a regfish API key (from Account, Security, API keys)
+- APIToken - a regfish API key (from Account, Security, API keys)

 # Notes